jwolz/yajhfc/README.txt

 SOURCE CODE
 -----------

+For instructions describing how to build YajHFC from source please see the file BUILDING.txt in this directory.

 YajHFC uses the following packages:
 (1) A slightly modified version of the gnu.hylafax package
     (originally from http://gnu-hylafax.sf.net/)